TACC-Cloud/agave-cli/README.md

 Requirements
 =================

-Currently only Bash and curl are required to use the Foundation API cli tools.
-However, in the future, the following may be required.
+The following technologies are required to use the Foundation API cli tools.

+	* bash
+	* curl
 	* Perl
-	* PHP 5.3+
 	* Python (including json.tool)

+In the future, the following may be required, though we will avoid this if at all possible.

 	* Java 6+
+	* PHP 5.3+

 Installation
 =================